 The secret sauce is doing a six-minute mobility session as part of your pre-bed routine every day of the week.

-Sleep hygiene research shows us that having a consistent pre-bed routine that relaxes us will train our body to start shutting systems down so that we can have a full and restful sleep at night.
+Sleep hygiene research shows us that having a consistent pre-bed routine will train our body to start shutting systems down so that we can have a full and restful sleep at night.

 Now, the fun way that you can ‘hack’ this to also improve our mobility is based in exercise science.
-Now, the most current research shows that you need five to ten minutes of stretch on a muscle over the course of a week for eight weeks in a row to actually make structural changes to your muscle.
+The current research shows that you need five to ten minutes of stretch on a muscle over the course of a week for eight weeks in a row to actually make structural changes to your muscle.

 BUT!
 Stretching is most effective if it’s in 30 to 60-second chunks and spread out over the course of the week.

-When it comes to stretching, as with most things, consistency is going to be more important than intensity when it comes to making changes.
-Having exactly the same six-minute mobility routine that you repeat every night is going to be the best way to make specific improvements to the muscles that you’re most worried about or that you want to improve the length of the most over the course of eight weeks.
+When it comes to stretching, as with most things, consistency is going to be more important than intensity.
+Having exactly the same six-minute mobility routine that you repeat every night is going to be the best way to make specific improvements.
+Especially to the muscles that you’re most worried about or that you want to improve the length of the most over the course of eight weeks.

 Start Your Pre-Bed Mobility Routine